Motion to Adorn

 I have honestly no idea at the exact flip moment.

 With all due respect, if you thought we were friends in high school, that was just you.
-No, like very close to the end, I feel like it was, well, it was enough to invite you to my house, right?
+No, like very close to the end, I feel like it was well, it was enough to invite you to my house, right?

-We became friends because we went to the same college.
-And so we reconnected because most of my friends from high school had moved out, but I did know my enemy, my Flenemy.
+and so we reconnected because I most of my friends from high school had moved out, but I did know my enemy, my Flenemy.
+So it was somewhere around then.

-Hang on.
+Hang on, hang on.
+What

-You are pretty similar.
+you are pretty similar,

 Were you a roommate there at one point as well?
 That is correct.
 And that's also why I feel like I have somewhat of a claim to the house because I did live there for a year.